aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 * `targets.SnsTopic`: publish into an SNS topic when an event rule is triggered.
 * `targets.CodeBuildProject`: start a CodeBuild project when an event rule is triggered.
+* `targets.LambdaFunction`: invoke an AWS Lambda function when an event rule is triggered.